-Goals and / or Objectives

-- 1. Establish a blueprint for growth, public services, and resource conservation to the year 2030 - 2.
-Efficient Land Use - 3.
-Meet Projected Land Demand - 4.
-Retain farmland in agricultural production - 5.
-Maintain compatibility of agricultural production and resident comfort and safety in new growth - 6.
-Provide access to new communities with proportionately less traffic on the streets and highways - 7.
-Create new demands for transit services in existing unincorporated communities and new communities/towns - 8.
-Design and construct roads that are sized to accommodate truck traffic - 9.
-Minimize vehicular traffic in the area of existing rail crossings - 10.
-Minimize conflicts between new growth and aviation users - 11.
-Incorporate bikeways and trails in new towns/new communities - 12.
-Logically plan water and wastewater expansions while supporting incremental growth - 13.
-Plan water and wastewater systems for new communities with sustainable components and incorporate reclamation and reuse of highly-treated wastewater - 14.
-Avoid development in the San Joaquin and Merced River corridors - 15.
-Integrate improved storm drainage systems and approaches to prevent new flood hazards - 16.
-Reduce exposure to local flood risks and/or the need for flood protection - 17.
-Meet fire protection and law enforcement response goals - 18.
-Minimize school overcrowding - 19.
-Increase access to park and recreation facilities - 20.
-Limit fiscal and infrastructure financing impacts - 21.
-Avoid growth in the largest areas of the most ecologically sensitive areas of Merced County including the Grasslands Ecological Area, Merced River riparian corridor, and San Joaquin River corridor - 22.
-Maximize ability to adapt to expected effect of climate change - 23.
-Minimize greenhouse gas emissions and air quality impacts - 7 Merced County Flood Control Project FS - 1.
-Reduce flows at the Black Rascal Creek diversion - 8 Merced County SW Mgmt Program - 1.
+Document Name Goals and / or Objectives 6 Merced County - GPU Alternatives Report Establish a blueprint for growth, public services, and resource conservation to the year 2030 Efficient Land Use Meet Projected Land Demand Retain farmland in agricultural production Maintain compatibility of agricultural production and resident comfort and safety in new growth Provide access to new communities with proportionately less traffic on the streets and highways Create new demands for transit services in existing unincorporated communities and new communities/towns Design and construct roads that are sized to accommodate truck traffic Minimize vehicular traffic in the area of existing rail crossings Minimize conflicts between new growth and aviation users Incorporate bikeways and trails in new towns/new communities Logically plan water and wastewater expansions while supporting incremental growth Plan water and wastewater systems for new communities with sustainable components and incorporate reclamation and reuse of highly-treated wastewater Avoid development in the San Joaquin and Merced River corridors Integrate improved storm drainage systems and approaches to prevent new flood hazards Reduce exposure to local flood risks and/or the need for flood protection Meet fire protection and law enforcement response goals Minimize school overcrowding Increase access to park and recreation facilities Limit fiscal and infrastructure financing impacts Avoid growth in the largest areas of the most ecologically sensitive areas of Merced County including the Grasslands Ecological Area, Merced River riparian corridor, and San Joaquin River corridor Minimize ability to adapt to expected effect of climate change Minimize ability to adapt to expected effect of climate change Minimize ability to adapt to expect 7 Merced County - Flood Control Project FS 1.
+Reduce flows at the Black Rascal Creek diversion 8 Merced County SW Mgmt Program 1.
 Limit, to the Maximum Extent Practicable, the discharge of pollutants from the Merced Storm Water Group storm sewer system